Critical configurations for three projective views: Critical configurations for three views

+While it is not true in general that the intersection of strict transforms is the strict transform of the intersections, \cref{lem:intersection_of_strict_transforms_is_strict_transform_of_intersection} tells us that this is the case for three quadrics intersecting in a curve.
+This allows us to work in $\p3$, considering all curves appearing as intersections of three quadrics.
+The critical configurations will then consist of points lying on the strict transforms of whichever curves we have in $\p3$.

-For most of the curves, the main issue will be to find a compatible (in the non-collinear sense) triple of quadrics containing it.
-The issue of having to remove a point, line or plane (as per \cref{thr:compatible_implies_critical}) will be less relevant since the curves will usually not contain any such component.
-In order to find compatible triples of quadrics, the following lemmas are useful:
+For most curves, the main issue is to find a compatible (in the non-collinear sense) triple of quadrics containing it.
+The issue of having to remove a point, line, or plane (as per \cref{thr:compatible_implies_critical}) is less relevant since the curves will usually not contain any such component.
+To find compatible triples of quadrics, the following lemmas are useful: